This is still a work in progress. A downloadable/printable version will be available closer to the event.

 HANDICAPPED PARKING

-Directly in front of the Allstar Center are a dozen accessible parking spaces.
-These are for our guests who have auto placards only.
-If you need to offload, you can park there temporarily but will be asked to move your vehicle when you finish unloading.
-We have shuttles to and from the parking lots, so we can get you to the Center if you need help.
+Please note that handicapped parking spaces are available only to guests with auto placards.
+If you need to offload, you can park there temporarily, but you will be asked to move your vehicle when you finish unloading.
+We have shuttles to and from the parking lots, so we can get you to the Vendor Area if you need help.

 SEATING